IBM/satellite-link-database/README.md

 - It takes few moments to create an endpoint.
 Once the endpint is created, you can view it under Endpoints as shown below.
 ![](images/p7.png)

+>> Note: You can follow the same procedure for other services on IBM Cloud.

 #### 5. Create the OpenShift Cluster that will live on your satellite location